-Mr. Gao Jingyao ("Mr. Gao"), aged 50, graduated from Sun Yat-Sen University major in Business Administration.
+Mr. Gao Jingyao ("Mr. Gao"), aged 51, graduated from Sun Yat-Sen University major in Business Administration.
 Mr. Gao also obtained a degree in Master of Business Administration from Jinan University.
 Mr. Gao had over 20 years' working experiences in financial services industry.
 From 2001 to 2014, Mr. Gao was employed by Industrial and Commercial Bank of China, and was the principals in certain sub-branches in Zhongshan City, general manager of Business Department of Zhongshan Branch and deputy principal of Maoming Branch.
 From 2014 to January 2021, Mr. Gao was employed by Hua Xia Bank, and was the general manager of Sales Department of Guangzhou Branch and principal of Zhongshan Branch.
+Mr. Gao had resigned as an executive Director on 19 February 2025.